 Who We Serve

-Terebinth Refuge serves women age 18+ who have been harmed by sex trafficking and sexual exploitation.
+Terebinth Refuge serves adult women age 18+ who have been harmed by sex trafficking and sexual exploitation.
 We accept referrals from throughout Minnesota and beyond.

-Trafficking and exploitation happen in every area of the state.
 It can happen on the street, in vehicles, in hotels, abandoned buildings, homes, casinos, strip clubs, truck stops, massage businesses, hunting lodges, ice houses, and elsewhere.
 Most traffickers and exploiters operate close to where they live.
 They may be a trusted adult or even an authority figure.
 Usually, they are known to the victim and may be a friend, employer, family member, or romantic partner.

 Trafficking can happen to anyone, regardless of race, ethnicity, national origin, gender, ability, religion, or socioeconomic status – however some groups of people tend to be impacted more often (such as women and girls).